exercism/v3/languages/csharp/exercises/concept/regular-expressions/.docs/instructions.md

 string[] lines =
 {
     string.Empty,
-    "[INF] passWord",
+    "[INF] passWordaa ",
     "\"passWord\"",
-    "[INF] The message \"Please reset your passord\" was ignored by the user" };
+    "[INF] The secret password123 was added by the user" };
 var lp = new LogParser();
 lp.CountQuotedPasswords(lines);
-// => {false, false, true, true}
+// =>  as below:
+// "--------: "
+// "passWordaa: [INF] passWordaa "
+// "--------: passWord"
+// "password123: [INF] The secret password123 was added by the user"
 ```

 ### 4. Remove artifacts from log

 You have found that some upstream processing of the logs has been scattering the text "end-of-line" followed by a line number (without an intervening space) throughout the logs.

-Implement `LogParser.RemoveEndOfLineText()` to take a string and remove the end-of-line text and return a "clean" string.
+Implement the `LogParser.RemoveEndOfLineText()` method to take a string and remove the end-of-line text and return a "clean" string.

 Lines not containing end-of-line text should be returned unmodified.